wagiminator/ATtiny84-TinyCalibrator/README.md

 The [ATtiny84](http://ww1.microchip.com/downloads/en/devicedoc/Atmel-7701_Automotive-Microcontrollers-ATtiny24-44-84_Datasheet.pdf) was chosen as the microcontroller for the TinyCalibrator because it has exactly the necessary number of GPIO pins.
 For accurate frequency measurements, the ATtiny84 is operated with an external 12 MHz crystal.
 Since the current software version only requires about 3.7 kByte, an ATtiny44 can also be used.

-To generate the 12V for the High Voltage Serial Programmer, an [ST662A](https://datasheet.lcsc.com/szlcsc/2004081608_STMicroelectronics-ST662ACD-TR_C500661.pdf) charge pump IC was chosen, which was specially designed for such applications and needs only a few external components.
+To generate the 12V for the High-Voltage Serial Programmer, an [ST662A](https://datasheet.lcsc.com/szlcsc/2004081608_STMicroelectronics-ST662ACD-TR_C500661.pdf) charge pump IC was chosen, which was specially designed for such applications and needs only a few external components.
 The 12V is controlled by a MOSFET and applied to the RESET pin of the target ATtiny if necessary.
 The remaining programming lines to the target are protected against a short circuit with resistors.

 The user interface utilizes three buttons and a [128x64 pixels OLED display](http://aliexpress.com/wholesale?SearchText=128+64+0.96+oled+new+4pin).